 Many Alzheimer's caregivers can tell you "sad" stories about UTIs that went untreated.
 These stories result in trips to the emergency room, hospitalizations or worse.
 They lead to heartache, and sometimes heartbreak.

-Of late, we are having a lot of discussion about urinary tract infection (UTI), medications, and the difficulty spotting UTIs in person living with Alzheimer's or a related dementia.
+We are having a lot of discussion about urinary tract infection (UTI), medications, and the difficulty spotting UTIs in person living with Alzheimer's or a related dementia.

 For certain, UTIs are the bane of caregivers.
-UTIs can cause:

 - Hallucinations or Delirium

 - and, cause changes in behavior.
 Most often anger, confusion, meanness, and challenging behavior.

 Alzheimer's Reading Room